Alexandria, Virginia: Transportation

-Alexandria Union Station, the city's historic train station, has Amtrak intercity services and the Virginia Railway Express regional rail service.
-The station is directly adjacent to the King Street – Old Town Washington Metro station, at the convergence of the Blue and Yellow Lines.
-Three other Metro stations in Alexandria are Braddock Road, Van Dorn Street, and Eisenhower Avenue; a Potomac Yard station is scheduled to open in May 2023.
+Union Station, the city's historic train station, has Amtrak intercity services and the Virginia Railway Express regional rail service.
+The station is directly adjacent to the King Street–Old Town Metro station.
 The traditional boundary between Old Town and the latterly annexed sections of the city follows the railway acquired by Virginia in 2021 and formerly owned by CSX Transportation.
+In addition, Norfolk Southern Railway operates a freight rail line and a transload terminal in the city.